gmagannaDevelop/gmagannaDevelop/README.md

 <!--
 **gmagannaDevelop/gmagannaDevelop** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. œæ œæ œæ

+_The regulation of gene expression is thus, the dynamic link between the quasi static information contained in the genome and the vast array of internal metabolic states derived from external stimuli._

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...